boriphat12/PM2.5-Prediction/README.md

 3. **Setup API Key**
-Create a file named `.env` in the same folder and add your key:
+Create a file named `.env` in the project root and add your API key:
 ```env
 API_TOKEN=your_openweathermap_api_key